kpodosky/Heroku-upgrades/README.md

 # heroku
-complete from of the bot
+upgraded form of the bitcoin bot new commit fixes the broken time counter and the adds the flippening